Teacher Leadership for Equity and Social Justice Certificate

 - Instructional Leadership

-- Applicants must hold a bachelor’s degree from a regionally accredited institution in the United States (the college or university must be regionally accredited when the degree was conferred) or the foreign equivalent.
+- Applicants must hold a bachelor’s degree from a regionally accredited institution in the United States (the college or university must be regionally accredited when enrolled and the degree was conferred) or the foreign equivalent.

 - Applicants must currently hold or be in the process of applying for an active Oregon Initial II, Standard, Professional, or Continuing Teaching License.